magento/magento2-page-builder/docs/how-to/how-to-use-image-uploader.md

 </config>
 ```

+The Page Builder image uploader provides a wrapper around the Magento [ImageUploader component](https://devdocs.magento.com/guides/v2.3/ui_comp_guide/components/image-uploader/), which extends the Magento [FileUploader component](https://devdocs.magento.com/guides/v2.3/ui_comp_guide/components/ui-fileuploader.html).
+The documentation at those links describes most of the configuration properties.
+You can find the other properties (shown in the  `additional_data` entries above) within these source files:
+- `magento2-page-builder/app/code/Magento/PageBuilder/view/adminhtml/web/js/form/element/image-uploader.js`
+- `magento2-page-builder/app/code/Magento/PageBuilder/view/adminhtml/web/ts/js/uploader.ts`

+**[Are these all the settings?
+Which of these settings is required?]**

-## Step 2: Create an instance of the Uploader
+## Step 2: Create an instance of the uploader

-To create an instance of the image uploader in your preview component (`preview.js`), import the `Magento_PageBuilder/js/content-type/uploader` component as a dependency and call the Uploader constructor, passing in your content type's configuration options (added in step 1) and the other required arguments, as shown here :
+To create an instance of the image uploader in your preview component (`preview.js`), import the `Magento_PageBuilder/js/content-type/uploader` component as a dependency and call the uploader constructor, passing in your content type's configuration options (added in step 1) and the other required arguments, as shown here :

 ``` js
 define(['Magento_PageBuilder/js/content-type/uploader'], function (Uploader) {